alexandervantrijffel/sc-replace/README.md

 # sc-replace
-SCR Find and Replace Application for Windows
+SCR Find and Replace Application for Windows.
+This app was developed in 2001.